gladuz/cctv-action-detection/README.md

 # ABB project

 ## Dataset parsing
 All the dataset preperation related code is in `explore.py`.
+First change the `DATA_FOLDER` in explore.py to the `.../Data/` folder that has 01, 02 folders and tree.txt.

 By running `python explore.py` it will create 2 files in `processed_data` folder.

 - `data_files.csv` is the file paths with the name of the video and xml
 - `dataset.pkl` is the pickle dataset with `list(tuple) -> [(index, path, labels)]`.
 Path expludes the extension (easy to use by adding .xml or .mp4)